 The Commission is aware that the transposition and implementation of this comprehensive piece of legislation will constitute a major challenge for the respective national legislators and regulators in European Union Member States, Candidate States, and EFTA States.
 Therefore, the Commission approved this 15-month tender project in May 2016 to monitor the transposition of the BSS Directive into Member States‘ national legislation and to support its implementation.

-The objective of this EC tender project is to evaluate Member States‘ activities for the transposition and implementation of Council Directive 2013/59/Euratom in the medical area.
-In addition, Candidate and EFTA States will be contacted to help facilitate the detection of issues, an exchange of first experiences and resolutions, and the identification of good practices.
+The objective of this EC tender project was to evaluate Member States‘ activities for the transposition and implementation of Council Directive 2013/59/Euratom in the medical area.
+In addition, Candidate and EFTA States were contacted to help facilitate the detection of issues, an exchange of first experiences and resolutions, and the identification of good practices.

 Project Manager: Ms. Monika Hierath (ESR), monika [.] hierath [@] myesr [.] org

 This project has received funding from the European Commission under Service Contract No° ENER/16/NUCL/SI2.730592.